 I had felt weird about my math dreams all my life.
-This is because I was person who loved mathematics who was rejected by others because of that love.
+This is because I was a person who loved mathematics who was rejected by others because of that love.
 The day would never come that I would share these visions with others.
 I didn’t want to share things that would separate me from people.
 Then I read The Man Who Knew Infinity.

 The film is very similar to the book.
 It doesn’t go into as much detail about Ramanujan’s life but there is still a lot there.
 It’s like the cliffnotes.
 I am only mentioning the visions he received and believed came from the goddess Namagiri.
 She would send him mathematics in dreams which, he would write down in the morning.
 For Ramanujan, mathematics was an expression of his religion.

 I don’t see my dreams that way.
 There is something transcendental about them.
-Things which are meta attract me and that fits mathematics to a tee.
+Things that are meta attract me and that fits mathematics to a tee.
 It is the language of universal truths.
 The nature of our reality as it exists, not as we perceive it.
 I am grateful to receive these glimpses into the deeper meaning beyond our everyday life.
 When you begin to see math everywhere, the world becomes extraordinary.

 “Sir, an equation has no meaning for me unless it expresses a thought of GOD.” —Srinivasa Ramanujan